Dinocaridida

-Dinocaridida is a proposed fossil taxon of basal arthropods that flourished in the Cambrian period with occasional Ordovician and Devonian records.
-Characterized by a pair of frontal appendages and series of body flaps, the name of Dinocaridids comes from Greek, "deinos" and "caris" ("terrible crab"), referring to the suggested role of some of these members as the largest marine predators of their time.
-Dinocaridids are occasionally referred to as the 'AOPK group' by some literatures, as the group compose of Radiodonta (Anomalocaris and relatives), Opabiniidae (Opabinia and relatives), Pambdelurion and Kerygmachela.
-It is most likely paraphyletic, with Kerygmachela and Pambdelurion more basal than the clade compose of Opabiniidae, Radiodonta and other arthropods.
+Dinocaridida is a proposed fossil taxon of basal arthropods, which flourished during the Cambrian period and survived up to Early Devonian.
+Characterized by a pair of frontal appendages and series of body flaps, the name of Dinocaridids (Greek for deinos "terrible" and Latin for caris "crab") refers to the suggested role of some of these members as the largest marine predators of their time.
+Dinocaridids are occasionally referred to as the 'AOPK group' by some literatures, as the group composed of Radiodonta (Anomalocaris and relatives), Opabiniidae (Opabinia and relatives), and the "gilled lobopodians" Pambdelurion and Kerygmachelidae.
+It is most likely paraphyletic, with Kerygmachelidae and Pambdelurion more basal than the clade composed of Opabiniidae, Radiodonta and other arthropods.

 Anatomy

 Dinocaridids were bilaterally symmetrical, with a mostly non-mineralized cuticle and a body divided into two major groupings of tagmata (body-sections): head and trunk.
 The head apparently unsegmented and had a pair of specialized frontal appendages just in front of the mouth and eyes.
 The frontal appendages are either lobopodous (soft as in gilled lobopodians) or arthropodized (hardened and segmented as in Radiodonta) and usually paired, but highly fused into a nozzle-like structure in Opabiniidae.
-Based on their preocular position and putative protocerebral origin, the frontal appendages are generally though to be homologous to the labrum of euarthropods and primary antennae of onychophoran, while subsequent evidence also suggest a deutocerebral origin (homologous to the jaws of onychophora and great appendages/antennae/chelicerae of euarthropods).
+Based on their preocular position and putative protocerebral origin, the frontal appendages are generally thought to be homologous to the labrum of euarthropods and primary antennae of onychophoran, while subsequent evidence also suggest a deutocerebral origin (homologous to the jaws of onychophora and great appendages/antennae/chelicerae of euarthropods).
 The trunk possessed multiple segments, each with its own gill branch and swimming flaps (lobes).
 It is thought that these flaps moved in an up-and-down motion, in order to propel the animal forward in a fashion similar to the cuttlefish.
 In gilled lobopodian genera, the trunk may have borne a lobopodous limb (lobopod) underneath each of the flaps.
-The midgut of dinocaridids had paired digestive glands similar to those of siberiid lobopodians and cambrian euarthropods.
-The dinocaridid brain is relatively simple than those of an euarthropod (3-segmented), it is thought to be comprised either 1 (only protocerebrum) or 2 cerebral ganglions (protocerebrum and deutocerebrum).
+The midgut of dinocaridids had paired digestive glands similar to those of siberiid lobopodians and Cambrian euarthropods.
+The dinocaridid brain is relatively simple than those of a euarthropod (3-segmented), it is thought to be comprised either 1 (only protocerebrum) or 2 cerebral ganglions (protocerebrum and deutocerebrum).